Communicating Properties of Quantum States over Classical Noisy Channels: Shadow Tomography-Based Communication

 For each index $i \in \mathcal{C}_m$, we have a basis $P_i$ and a received measurement outcome $\hat{\boldsymbol{b}}_i$.
 Evaluating product of the bits $\hat{\boldsymbol{b}}_i\in \{-1, +1\}^n$ over the support $\mathcal{S}_m$ yields

 with $\bar{o}_{i,m}\in \{-1, +1\}$.
 A simple estimate of the expected value $\langle O_m \rangle$ would be the average of the outcomes \eqref{Eqn-obar} over compatible measurements, i.e.,

 This estimator is biased due to the effect of bit flips, and due to the selection bias inherent in the basis selection procedure illustrated in Fig. \ref{fig:qst-decoder}.
-However, as shown in the Appendix, an unbiased estimator $\hat{o}_{i,m}$ is obtained as
+Specifically, bit flip errors with probability $p_{\text{err}}$ cause a systematic scaling of the expected value, while the random basis selection introduces an additional factor of $3^{-|\mathcal{S}_m|}$.
+However, since the probability $p_{\text{err}}$ is known for the given channel code, we can correct for this bias.
+As shown in the Appendix, an unbiased estimator is obtained as

 where the scaling factor is